Pre-Existing Conditions in NC Claims

 How do I prove the accident made my condition worse?

 The key is before-and-after medical documentation.
 Your doctor needs to clearly state how your condition changed after the accident.
 Medical records showing your baseline before the accident and your symptoms after it are critical.
-Your treating physician's opinion connecting the aggravation to the accident is the most important piece of evidence.
+A causation letter from your treating physician -- explicitly connecting the worsening to the accident -- is the most powerful piece of evidence in a pre-existing condition case.

 Can the insurance company deny my claim entirely because of a pre-existing condition?